andyborrell/imgui_tex_inspect/README.md

 ImGuiTexInspect
 =====

-ImGuiTexInspect is a texture inspector tool for Dear ImGui.
+ImGuiTexInspect is a texture inspector library for Dear ImGui.
 It's a debug tool that allows you to easily inspect the data in any texture.
 It provides the following features:
 - Zoom and Pan
 - Hover to see exact RGBA values
 - Annotation system at high zoom which annotates texel cells with: